Short-tail stingray: Human interactions

 Curious and unaggressive, the short-tail stingray may approach humans and can be trained to be hand-fed.
 At Hamelin Bay in Western Australia, many short-tail stingrays, thorntail stingrays, and New Zealand eagle rays regularly gather to be hand-fed fish scraps; the number of visitors has steadily increased in recent years, and interest exists in developing the site as a permanent tourist attraction.
 However, if startled or harassed, this species is capable of inflicting a serious, even fatal wound with its sting.
 The sting can measure over 30 cm long and can penetrate most types of footwear, including kevlar bootees, and its mucous sheath contains a toxin that causes necrosis.
 The most dangerous injuries involve damage to a vital organ, massive blood loss, and/or secondary sepsis or tetanus.
 A startled ray is also able to leap through water, and inflict injuries with its tail.
-This species is responsible for the majority of stingray injuries off New Zealand; the most infamous incident was the death of Australian naturalist Steve Irwin when a stingray pierced his chest with its barbed tail.
+This species is responsible for the majority of stingray injuries off New Zealand; the most infamous incident of which was the death of Australian naturalist Steve Irwin when a stingray pierced his chest with its barbed tail.

 Throughout its range, the short-tail stingray is caught incidentally by various commercial fisheries using trawls, Danish and purse seines, longlines and set lines, and drag and set nets.
 Sport fishers occasionally keep captured rays for meat or angling competitions; a few are also kept for display in public aquariums, and they reproduce in captivity.
 As it survives fishing activities well and remained common throughout its range, the International Union for Conservation of Nature (IUCN) has assessed the short-tail stingray as least concern.
 Within most of this species' range off New Zealand, targeting it commercially is prohibited.
 In June 2018 the New Zealand Department of Conservation classified the short-tail stingray as "Not Threatened" with the qualifier "Secure Overseas" under the New Zealand Threat Classification System.